wpilibsuite/frc-docs/source/docs/software/wpilib-tools/pathweaver/introduction.rst

 A more advanced approach to autonomous is called “path planning”.
 Instead of driving in a straight line and turning once the line is complete, the robot continuously moves, driving with a curve-like motion.
 This can reduce turning stoppage time.

 Paths have position and velocity values.
-A path has a list of position and velocity values for the robot every x seconds (usually 0.02 seconds or less).
+A path has a list of position and velocity values.
 The robot then attempts to follow these points, adjusting using PID control when needed.

-Many teams and organizations have created path planning libraries for FRC, but the officially supported library for WPILib is Pathfinder, which can be added as a vendor library by adding this vendor JSON using the **Manage Libraries->Install New Libraries (online)** function in Visual Studio Code (see the `3rd Party Libraries <../../getting-started/3rd-party-libraries.html>`__ article for more details): https://imjac.in/dev/maven/frc/7194a2d4-2860-4bcc-86c0-97879737d875
+WPILib contains a trajectory generation suite that can be used by teams to generate and follow trajectories.